1. Overview

 Find Users

-Searches for users by their name, username, or email address.
-Returns a list of user objects.
+Search users by name, username, or email substring.

 Input Parameters: